So you’re new to coding, and you’re not quite sure whether Python is the right programming language for you to learn?

 Speaking of how easy it is to find help for your Python projects, you can most often rely on the massive global community for help and support.

-And since so many developers use Python, you can find solutions to a wide variety of problems quickly and easily.
+Since so many developers use Python, you can find solutions to a wide variety of problems quickly and easily.

 Moreover, having a large pool of developers working with the language, you can easily network with other like-minded students or professional developers worldwide.
-This is one of the most significant advantages of Python when you’re just getting started.

-Hence, if you are entirely new to coding, make sure to see if there are Python study groups in your area!
+Hence, if you are entirely new to coding, make sure to see if there are Python study groups in your area.

 4: In-demand skill in the job market